ishdhand/ishdhand.github.com/_posts/2018-04-17-March-2018-in-quantum-optics.md

 ---
 layout: post
-title: March 2018 in Quantum Optics
+title: "March 2018 in Quantum Optics"
 date: 2018-04-17T00:00:00.000Z
 comments: true
-published: true

 ---

 New research on quantum has [exploded in the last decade](https://arxiv.org/help/stats/2017_by_area/index#quant-ph_gr-qc_yearly).
 The number of articles in quantum optics and photonics seems to have gone up hand in hand.
 These public-facing reading notes are my attempt to tame the flood of new research in the field and to keep myself up to date: